-Many states now allow insurance companies to utilize a person’s financial responsibility score as a rate determining factor (check with your state Department of Insurance to determine if your state allows this).
+Many states now allow insurance companies to utilize a person’s “financial responsibility score” as a rate determining factor.

 Why insurance scoring?